Louis A. Ferreira

 - Represented pole treating companies with respect to alleged toxic exposure, products liability lawsuits, environmental cleanup ligation, and insurance recovery actions.

 - Represented lumber mill owner in recovering insurance for mills damaged or destroyed by fire and collapse caused by snow.

 - Represented a large multi-family housing owner/developer nationally in various construction defect matters, insurance coverage disputes, and various personal injury matters, including a class action lawsuit involving exposure to carbon monoxide and alleged multiple fatalities.

 - Represented numerous developers of condominiums, apartments and hotels in construction defect litigation and insurance coverage for construction defects.

 - Represented a port in a $20 million lawsuit brought by developers for breach of contract to develop a large mixed-use waterfront project.
 Judgment was entered for owner.

 - Represented engineering firm in an action involving the collapse of a tower crane that resulted in a fatality and significant property damage.

-- Represented a mine operator in a catastrophic accident in which four miners were killed, including participating in the MSHA accident investigation and the subsequent administrative enforcement action.
+- Represented a mine operator in various matters arising from a catastrophic accident in which four miners were killed, including participating in the MSHA accident investigation and the subsequent administrative enforcement action.

 - Represented wind farm owner in OSHA investigations arising out of the collapse of a wind tower resulting in a fatality, and another accident involving serious burns to a wind farm technician.

 - Represented steel mills in several fatality inspections by Oregon and federal OSHA.
 Successfully defended a steel mill from an enforcement action dealing with alleged toxic exposure and resulting in one of the largest civil penalties ever sought in Oregon.
 The majority of the state's allegations were ultimately dismissed.

-- Represented a large public utility in multiple wrongful death actions involving electrical issues.
+- Represented a large public utility in multiple wrongful death actions and OSHA investigation involving electrical issues.

 - Represented several paper mill clients nationwide in various governmental agency investigations and civil actions arising out of fatal and serious accidents, toxic tort exposures, and releases of hazardous substances.

-- Represented a large metal products manufacturer in an enforcement action arising out of an explosion that destroyed the mill.
+- Represented several large metal products manufacturers in enforcement actions arising out of explosions of titanium mills.

 - Represented a refinery client in a Process Safety Management citation arising out of a large fire at a refinery.